Feedback in Dynamical Systems

 • Explain the concept of environmental carrying capacity.

 This section introduces the Verhulst-Pearl characterization of population growth.
-This characterization allows the population growth rate to be state-dependent: the current population growth rate depends on the current level of the population.
-More precisely, in the present lecture, the current growth rate depends on the relationship between the current population and its sustainable level.
+Their logistic growth model implies that the population growth rate is state-dependent: the current population growth rate depends on the current level of the population.
+More precisely, the current growth rate depends on the relationship between the current population and its sustainable level.

-Recall from the Exponential Growth lecture that an evolution rule describes how a dynamical system that is in one state proceeds to its next state.
-In the exponential-growth population model of the Exponential Growth lecture, the state of the system is the current population.
-In that model, one year’s population and an exogenous growth rate determine the next year’s population.
-In terms of the stock and flow concepts of system dynamics, the flow of net population additions changes the stock of people, which is the world population.
-This lecture endogenizes the population growth rate.
-Now, the world population (a stock variable) affects the population growth rate (a flow variable).
+Recall from the Exponential Growth chapter that an evolution rule describes how a dynamical system that is in one state proceeds to its next state.
+In the exponential-growth population model of the Exponential Growth chapter, the state of the system is the current population, and one year’s population (along with an exogenous growth rate) determines the next year’s population.
+In terms of the stock and flow concepts of system dynamics, the flow of net population additions changes the stock of people, which is the world population at a point in time.
+The present chapter extends the previous model by endogenizing the population growth rate.
+In the new model, the world population (a stock variable) has a feedback effect on the population growth rate (a flow variable).

 Conceptually, the growth rate of a population is the difference between the birth rate and the death rate.
-The conceptual model of the present lecture embeds an implicit model of constraints on population growth.
+The conceptual model of the present chapter embeds an implicit model of constraints on population growth.
 As a population increases, birth rates eventually fall and death rates eventually rise due to environmental constraints.
-As a result, the growth rate of the population depends on the level of the population.
+This implies that the growth rate of the population depends on the level of the population.
 From a modeling perspective, the population growth rate is no longer exogenous.
-It is now state-dependent.
+Instead, it is state-dependent.

 Constrained Population Growth

-The study of state-dependent population growth rates traces to the mid-19th century.
+The study of state-dependent population growth rates traces to the mid-1800s.
 Pierre-François Verhulst famously proposed that the constraints on population growth increase as the population increases.
-The birth rate eventually decreases, and the death rate eventually increases.
 [Verhulst-1845-NMAR] (p.8) proposes that the limited availability of good land might explain these changes.
+With increasing crowding, the birth rate eventually decreases, and the death rate eventually increases.

 This observation readily links Verhulst’s work to modern discussions of environmental carrying capacity, which is the maximum population of a species that a particular habitat can sustain.
 However, Verhulst did not directly consider the concept of carrying capacity, speaking instead of a natural long-run level of the population.
-The present lecture speaks instead of the sustainable population, and later sections link this to the mathematical concept of a steady state.
+The present chapter adopts a different terminology, the sustainable population, which later sections connect to the mathematical concept of a steady state.

-To simplify notation, define \(p_t\) to be the ratio of the actual population to the sustainable population: \(p_t = P_t /P_{ss}\).
-The present lecture calls \(p_t\) the relative population.
-The logistic growth equation may be more simply expressed by using this single variable, as follows.
+To simplify notation, define the relative population (\(p_t\)) to be the ratio of the actual population to the sustainable population (\(p_t = P_t /P_{ss}\)).
+The logistic growth equation may then be more simply expressed, as follows.

-The relative population \(p_t\) summarizes the state of this dynamical system at time \(t\).
-The growth rate of \(p_t\) depends on the level of \(p_t\).
-That is, the growth rate is state dependent.
-As environmental constraints become increasingly relevant, growth slows.
-If they are exceeded, population growth can even become negative.
+The relative population (\(p_t\)) summarizes the state of this dynamical system at any point in time (\(t\)).
+That is, the relative population is the state variable for this system.
+In the logistic-growth model, the population growth rate depends the current population: the growth rate is state dependent.
+Conceptually, as environmental constraints become increasingly relevant, growth slows.
+If the constraints are exceeded, population growth can even become negative.

-To produce a simple evolution rule for the logistic-growth model, solve for \(p_{t+1}\) in terms of \(p_t\).
-This evolution rule provides an algebraic summary of the logistic-growth discrete-time dynamical system, which is the focus of the present lecture.
+To expose the simple evolution rule for the logistic-growth model, solve for \(p_{t+1}\) in terms of \(p_t\).
+The resulting equation is a useful algebraic summary of the logistic-growth discrete-time dynamical system, which is the focus of the present chapter.
+This equation summarizes the relationship between next period’s relative population (\(p_{t+1}\)) and this period’s relative population (\(p_{t}\)).
+The value of \(p_{t}\) in the expression on the right-hand side of this equation determines the value of \(p_{t+1}\) on the left-hand side.

 Logistic-Growth Map